ultraego4/website/content/posts/personal/2025_08_13_where_i_started.md

 summary ="This should have been written when i first created the website however i did not X).
 A more proper title would be 'What i learned and what changed in one and a half year.'
 Damn, its been a while.
 So much happened."
 +++

+This should have been written when i first created the website however i did not X).
+A more proper title would be 'What i learned and what changed in one and a half year.'
+Damn, its been a while.
+So much happened.

 HELLO FROM PERSONAL //TODO